stylehouse/jamola/README.md

 ```
 And browse `https://voulais.duckdns.org:9443/`.

 Apparently this can be done on a rooted Android as well.
-Or do your own DNS?
+Or do your own DNS, host it elsewhere, or use it elsewhere.
+Your local art gallery may have free wifi reachable from a nice place.

 ## fake input devices